Skip to main content

 1 mentions Positive Neutral Negative

-The game's atmosphere is highly praised for its immersive quality and meticulous attention to detail, creating a compelling and engaging experience even for players outside its typical genre.
+The atmosphere is highly praised for its immersive quality and meticulous attention to detail, creating a captivating experience even for players outside their usual preferences.

 • “Tbh, did not expect to like it as it's quite far from my usual picks, but it's a very well made game, with great atmosphere and attention to detail.”